Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 The deal toys had been found.

-As we had insisted all along, they had in fact been dutifully delivered to the restaurant in time…and had just as dutifully been signed for and promptly stowed away—straight into a walk-in freezer.
-Deep, deep into the walk-in freezer.
+As we had insisted all along, they had in fact been dutifully delivered to the restaurant in time.
+Just as dutifully they’d been signed for and promptly stowed away—straight into a walk-in freezer.

 As with the other cautions outlined here, doing so can only help prevent the kind of crisis that every analyst dreads.